sajjadkarimi91/SLDR-supervised-linear-dimensionality-reduction-toolbox/README.md

 # SLDR
-A MATLAB toolbox for supervised linear dimension reduction (SLDR) including FLDA, HFLDA and MMDA
+A MATLAB toolbox for supervised linear dimension reduction (SLDR) including LDA, HLDA and MMDA

 Codes for the following papers: